Main hull construction ³

 When I prepared the construction of this boat I was very concerned about achieving an airtight bare foam hull.
 Professionals let me believe that this was not possible without the use of a sound mold.
 Now in hindsight it turned out to be the easiest part and the problems with the airtightness arose especially in the vacuum bag on the outside of the hull.

-Bow wing and anchor gear
+Bow wing

 The plans call for an 75 to 80mm fiberglass or carbon tube.
 Instead of buying such a tube, I made the tubes myself the easy way, with a foam core (rounded 5 layers of 15mm Corecell)